DavidMCarek/BattleBuddy/README.md

 ## Considerations
 Typically for an app this size I wouldn't use a layered architecture since its a bit overkill but I thought it was an important demonstration.

+Also, I would have liked to write more unit tests but I ran out of time.